Specialsfrontbig clearSpecials2Frontbig

 Dit dit—dit dit dit—dit!

-“It’s from Lisa Edwards,” said Naomi, who had the best hearing.
-“Sh-she’s in trouble.”
+“From Lisa Edwards,” said Naomi, who had the best hearing.
+“She’s in trouble.”

 Dit dit—dit dit dit—dit!
 Dit dit—dit dit dit—dit!